 In Lhasa, the Tibetan capital, there are a plethora of things to see and do, as well as plenty of places to visit and explore, and most people try to limit their sightseeing tours of the city to the major attractions, such as the Potala Palace, the Jokhang Temple, and the major local monasteries, as well as some of the more interesting areas of the city, such as Barkhor Street.

-For those traveling outside Lhasa, at least as far as Shigatse, then there are plenty of places to visit along the Friendship Highway.
+For those travelling outside Lhasa, at least as far as Shigatse, then there are plenty of places to visit along the Friendship Highway.
 Once outside Lhasa, you have the stunning scenery and views of the sacred lake Yamdrok, one of the Great Three Holy Lakes of Tibet.
 Lying to the southwest of Lhasa, the road to Gyantse passes along the lakeshore, where you can get a great view of the lake itself.
 Before you reach Gyantse, you will also pass the Karola Glacier, with its pristine white glacial tongue.
 And inside the city of Gyantse, there is the stunning Kumbum Stupa, a one-of-a-kind stupa in Tibet that stands 32 meters tall.

-Shigatse is also a great place to see, with the Tashilhunpo Monastery, seat of the Panchen Lama, Tibet’s second highest incarnation, and a major monastery of the Gelugpa School of Tibetan Buddhism.
+Shigatse is also a great place to see, with the Tashilhunpo Monastery, the seat of the Panchen Lama, Tibet’s second highest incarnation, and a major monastery of the Gelugpa School of Tibetan Buddhism.
 Outside the city, a little way to the west, lies the world’s highest monastery, the Rongbuk Gompa, sitting in the shadow of the world’s highest mountain, Mount Everest.
-If you are traveling out to the west of the region, then a visit to Everest Base Camp (EBC) is a must.
+If you are travelling out to the west of the region, then a visit to Everest Base Camp (EBC) is a must.

 No matter where you want to go in Tibet, there are major attractions that you can find to interest you, so decide on where you want to go and what you want to see, and our tour advisors will help you select the right package for you.